dayt0n/dayt0n.github.io/_posts/2015-01-03-what-is-limera1n.md

 ---

 ## limera1n
 limera1n is a bootrom exploit found by `geohot` that works on all A4 and below devices.
 The last devices being the iPhone 4 GSM (1,1)(1,3) and the iPhone 4 CDMA (3,3).
 It is the last public bootrom exploit to be released to this day.
 A bootrom exploit is an exploit that can be run on a device with any iOS version.
+Basically meaning the device can be jailbroken for life.
 The reason I am talking about limera1n is because it will be mentioned often in my posts.
 I like to mess around with this exploit a lot and find out all of the cool stuff I can do with it.
 It has been made into a tethered jailbreak ([Mac](http://limera1n.com/limera1n.zip), [Windows](http://limera1n.com/limera1n.exe)) by geohot which you can untether using the `0x24000 Segment Overflow` exploit or the `Packet Filter Kernel Exploit`.

 ## Code Executed